 Oral hyperpigmentation is a major symptom of Addison’s disease, a condition where the adrenal gland doesn’t make enough hormones.
 Up to 92% of Addison’s patients experience oral hyperpigmentation.

 The most common cause is autoimmune adrenalitis, or destruction of the adrenal glands by the body’s immune system.
-Certain proteins are overproduced and result in hyperpigmentation on the
+Certain proteins are overproduced and result in hyperpigmentation on the tongue, gums, hard palate, and inside of the cheeks.
+As a result, you may develop blue-black or brown streaks or spots.7

 Tuberculosis can also damage the adrenal glands.
 It’s a severe, contagious bacterial infection that mostly affects the lungs.8 Less than 20% of Addison’s cases are actually caused by tuberculosis.
 Luckily, as the infection improves, so do Addison’s symptoms like dark spots.9